 - Investments in fixed income securities

 - Deposits with banking counterparties

 - Reinsurance counterparties internal from the Quota Share arrangement

 - Reinsurance counterparties external

 - Premiums collectable from lead insurers and MGA partners.

+- Contingent commissions from MGAs.

 The key risk is that one or more of these counterparties fail.